 Steppenwolf was a launching pad for theater success.
 By the 1980s, she was earning strong reviews for her stage performances and won a 1984 Obie Award for Best Actress for her performance in Balm in Gilead.
 As it turned out, her theater accolades provided just a hint of the success she would enjoy in film and television.
 Her acting chops onstage caught the attention of Hollywood: throughout the late 1980s and early 1990s, she landed roles in movies as diverse as Desperately Seeking Susan, Internal Affairs, and JFK.
 She would go on to lend her voice to the Toy Story series, portraying the role of Mrs. Davis, the mother of protagonist Andy Davis.

 Not content with stage and film, Metcalf landed television roles, too, most notably playing Jackie Harris, the offbeat yet strong sister in Roseanne, who endured rocky relationships before embracing her role as a lesbian Solo Mom (although Jackie was not outed until the final episode of Roseanne).
 Metcalf’s nuanced portrayal of a complicated character earned her three Emmys.
 She was a mainstay of Roseanne from 1988 to 1997.
-(Interestingly, she will be reprising her role as Jackie Harris in an eight-episode revival of Roseanne that is set to air in March 2018.)
+Interestingly, she is reprising her role as Jackie in an eight-episode revival of Roseanne that began airing on ABC in March 2018, 21 years after the series last aired.

 Winning three Emmys for playing a memorable character on a beloved comedy would be the crowning achievement for many actresses, but Metcalf is not one to rest on her laurels.
 Throughout her career, she has gone full throttle, continuing to act on stage and TV and in film, while teaching scene study at Steppenwolf Theater School West.
 She’s had a recurring role in The Big Bang Theory since 2007, and she was a regular in the HBO series Getting On, which aired from 2013 to 2015, playing the uptight and unpopular director of medicine for an extended-care facility.
 She also famously portrayed Carolyn Bigsby, a character who shoots up a grocery store in Desperate Housewives.
-Adding to her acclaim, she has just been nominated for an Oscar in the best supporting actress category for her role as Marion McPherson in Lady Bird.
+Adding to her acclaim, in 2018, she was nominated for an Oscar in the best supporting actress category for her role as Marion McPherson in Lady Bird.
+(The Oscar went to Allison Janney for her role in I, Tonya.)

 She balances her acting with being a Solo Mom to daughter Zoe (by her first husband, Steppenwolf cofounder Joe Perry); and, with second husband Matt Roth, a son, Will; an adopted son, Donovan; and daughter Mae Akins, born when Metcalf was 50 via a surrogate mother.
 Zoe also caught the acting bug at a young age.
 Metcalf encouraged her daughter to dabble in the field, and, years later, Zoe is an actress in her own right.
 For Metcalf, acting is both her passion and her gift.